Heather Boushey: Career

-She currently sits on the board of the Opportunity Institute and is an associate editor of Feminist Economics and a senior fellow at the Schwartz Center for Economic and Policy Analysis at the New School for Social Research.
-Boushey was previously a Research Affiliate with the National Poverty Center at the Gerald R. Ford School of Public Policy and was on the editorial review board of WorkingUSA and the Journal of Poverty.
+Boushey previously sat on the board of the Opportunity Institute.
+She was a senior fellow at the Schwartz Center for Economic and Policy Analysis at the New School for Social Research, and a Research Affiliate with the National Poverty Center at the Gerald R. Ford School of Public Policy.
+She has been an associate editor of Feminist Economics, and on the editorial review board of WorkingUSA and the Journal of Poverty.